-The California Council for the Social Studies brings us to a round table set for conversation.
-It begins with knowing that the world is a continuous novel of history-social science, built by stories, mighty and small, all leaving a myriad of questions and study.
+The California Council for Social Studies brings us to a round table set for conversation.
+It begins with knowing that the world is a continuing conversation of history-social science, built by perspectives and stories that are mighty and small.
 To understand the enduring lessons, a deeper and broader responsibility demands more than a singular close read of a textbook passage.
-It is the learning about content through interdisciplinary and integrated literacy, inquiry and engagement with real world experiences and conversation that makes a difference.
-The California Common Core has led the way to promote critical thinking, creativity, communication and collaboration.
-We have access to technology broadening content and resources.
-The state’s diversity brings a unique opportunity and challenge to us as we prepare students to thrive in their multi-cultural, multi-lingual, and increasingly connected world.
-We have led the way to support language skills and meet the needs of diverse learners through differentiation and UDL.
-We are part of the exciting changes that have come with the 2016 California History-Social Science Framework and the instructional shifts for content, literacy, inquiry, and engagement.
-I am honored to be a voice at this current table, bringing experience that understands the whole child and the importance of engagement through inquiry, reflection, and a call to action.
-The California Council for the Socials Studies is an action arena, bringing us together so that we can build professional capital.
-We have an opportunity, a space, in which to share efforts, resources and ideas that will support student learning.
-It is with the spirit of this collective work that I will continue to advocate for history-social science as an integral component of education at the state and local levels by encouraging a network through which educators can share, talk and plan.
-I share you the common belief that history-social science is important to the growth of our students.
-What we do today impacts the humanity of our young as they find their voices, expand their hearts, and make choices to contribute to their increasingly interconnected world.
-Learning today is the power and wisdom for tomorrow and through the Council for the Social Studies we can share a round table to hold these important conversations.
+It is the learning about content through interdisciplinary and integrated literacy, inquiry and engagement with real world experiences and conversations that make a difference.
+The events of the last year have called us all to action in ways that have demanded sacrifice and innovative ways to communicate and learn.
+We have all been called to action to really listen to our own selves and others with empathy, compassion, and commitment to understand the new demands of global social justice, cooperation and collaboration.
+I continue to be honored to be a voice at this current table, bringing experience that understands the whole child and the importance of engagement through inquiry, reflection, and a call to action.
+The California Council for the Socials Studies is an action arena bringing us together so that we can build professional capital with shared efforts, resources and ideas.
+It is with the spirit of this collective work that I will continue to advocate for history-social science as an integral component of education at the local and state levels.
+I share with you the common belief that history-social science is important to the growth of our students.
+What we do today impacts the humanity of our young as they search for meaning in their world, find their voices, and expand their hearts in order to contribute to their increasingly interconnected world.
+Learning today is the power and wisdom for tomorrow.
+Together, through our shared California Council for Social Studies community we can share a round table that supports learning.
 It would be my pleasure to work with you as the Region 1 Area Director to guide and facilitate the continued work of history-social science as a daily part of instruction and civic life.